-Two-day strike begins in Venezuela against Maduro
+Venezuelans launch 2-day strike against Maduro as US slaps sanctions

 The decision was followed by a 24-hour strike that turned violent.

-Now, both sides are rallying support for ahead of the July 30 vote.
+Now, both sides are rallying support ahead of the July 30 vote.

-Hours before the strike began, opposition leader Leopoldo Lopez urged Venezuelans to keep up protests in a 15-minute video posted online.
+Before the strike began, opposition leader Leopoldo Lopez urged Venezuelans to keep up protests in a 15-minute video posted online.

 Lopez called Maduro and his supporters a "very clear threat," saying their goal is to undermine democracy and achieve the "absolute submission of the Venezuelan people."